Governor Abbott Issues Disaster Declaration, Provides Update On State’s Response To Wildfire Activity In Texas

 "The State of Texas is working alongside local officials to respond to these critical fire conditions throughout several Texas counties," said Governor Abbott.
 "I commend the hard work and selfless acts of thousands of first responders and fire fighters who are risking their own lives to protect our communities.
 I also ask Texans to join me in praying for those who have been affected by these wildfires, including Eastland County Deputy Barbara Fenley who was tragically killed while trying to save lives.
 We will never forget her sacrifice, and the state will continue to work closely with first responders and local leaders to mitigate these fires and support our communities as they recover."

-Texans affected by these fires can seek shelter at First Baptist of Eastland (405 S Seaman St in Eastland), River of Life Church (1247 E Main Street, Eastland), Myrtle Wilks Community Center (1498 I-20 Frontage, Cisco) and Gorman Community Center (118 S Kent St, Gorman).
+Texans affected by these fires can seek shelter at First Baptist of Eastland (405 S Seaman St in Eastland), First Fruit Christian Fellowship (325 W Lexington, Gorman) Myrtle Wilks Community Center (1498 I-20 Frontage, Cisco) and Gorman Community Center (118 S Kent St, Gorman).
 Additionally, volunteer organizations are stationed at Siebert Elementary (100 Little Maverick Trail, Eastland).
 Hay and feed, as well as a temporary animal shelter, are available at the Texas Cattle Exchange (9009 I-20, Eastland).

 There are several areas of Eastland County and surrounding communities that have been impacted by multiple fires over the past several days.
 The Texas A&M Forest Service stated that some Eastland County residents have lost their homes, and some historic buildings like a church in Ranger were destroyed by these fires.